StadGent/fractal_styleguide_gent-base/components/41-organisms/image-collections/image-gallery/README.md

 ## How it works

-An image gallery is a list of <a href="{{path './figure.html'}}">figures</a>.
+* An image gallery is a list of <a href="{{path './figure.html'}}">figures</a>.

-## Functionality

 * The images must have aspect ratio 8:5.
+* Thumbnails are used to preview the set of images.
-* The number of preview images shown depends on the screen size.
+* The number of thumbnails that are shown depends on the device's screen resolution.
-* Up to five images can be shown as preview.
+* Up to 5 thumbnails can be shown.
-* If there are hidden images: an overlay is placed on the last visible image indicating the total number of images.
+* If there are hidden images an overlay is placed on the last visible thumbnail indicating the total number of images.
-* A click event on one of the preview images or on the overlay indicating hidden images shows all images in a lightbox.
+* Clicking a thumbail or the overlay on the last visible image shows all images in a modal image gallery (lightbox).

+## Implementation

 * Using the class 'image-gallery' on the list element triggers lightbox initialisation on page load.